Ontario Line: Flemingdon Park

 Flemingdon Park station will be located on the west side of Don Mills Road at the north side of its intersection with Gateway Boulevard.
 It will be constructed at the site of a parking lot.
 As of June 2021, Metrolinx had not indicated the location of entrances and exits for this station.
 However, this station would have been closer to the former Ontario Science Centre's main entrance than Science Centre station (later Don Valley station).

 Thorncliffe Park

 Thorncliffe Park station will be located on the north side of Overlea Boulevard over Thorncliffe Park Drive.
 (Overlea Boulevard and Thorncliffe Park Drive intersect at two places within Thorncliffe Park.
 The station is at the western of the two intersections.)
-As of June 2021, Metrolinx has not indicated the location of entrances and exits for this station.
+As of June 2021, Metrolinx had not indicated the location of entrances and exits for this station.

 Cosburn

 Cosburn station will be located at Cosburn Avenue and have a centre platform.
 It will be located under the west side of Pape Avenue so as to avoid digging up Pape Avenue itself during construction.
 As of June 2021, Metrolinx had not indicated the location of entrances and exits for this station.
 This station will serve Pape Village.